( – promoted by undercovercalico)

 Simply put, for the nation, this program is an incredibly sensible path for making progress across multiple arenas.

-While this bill will not become law in 2008, don’t be surprised if a version of it makes it to President Obama’s desk in January 2009.
+While this bill seems unlikely to become law in 2008, don’t be surprised if it makes to the next President’s desk in January 2009.

 : Are you doing your part to ENERGIZE AMERICA?

 to do your part?